anandabits/swift-evolution/proposals/NNNN-flexible-memberwise-initialization.md

 The set of properties that receive memberwise initialization parameters is determined by considering *only* the initializer declaration and the declarations for all properties that are *at least* as visible as the initializer (including any behaviors attached to the properties).
 The rules are as follows:

 1. Their access level is *at least* as visible as the memberwise initializer.
-2. They do not have a behavior which prohibits memberwise initialization.
+2. They do not have a behavior which prohibits memberwise initialization (e.g. the 'lazy' behavior).
 3. If the property is a `let` property it *may not* have an initial value.

-Two additional eligibiliy rules may be added by the `@nomemberwise` enhancement in the future.
+Two additional eligibility rules may be added by the `@nomemberwise` enhancement in the future.

 The parameters are synthesized in the parameter list in the location of the `...` placeholder.
-They are ordered as follows:
+It is a compile-time error for a memberwise initializer to omit the `...` placeholder.
+The parameter list is ordered as follows:

 1. All parameters **without** default values precede parameters **with** default values.
-2. Within each group, superclass properties precede subclass properties.
-3. Finally, follow property declaration order.
+2. Within each group, parameters follow property declaration order.

 Under the current proposal only `var` properties could specify a default value, which would be the initial value for that property.
 It may be possible for `let` properties to specify a default value in the future using the `@default` enhancement or some other mechanism allowing the default value to be specified.